 Defective road conditions in Summerville — like missing guardrails and potholes — can cause serious accidents, leading to severe injuries or even death.
-At Murphy Crantford Meehan, our experienced Summerville car accident attorneys understand the overwhelming trauma such incidents can cause.
+At Murphy Crantford Meehan, an experienced Summerville road defect accident lawyer understands the overwhelming trauma such incidents can cause, especially when dealing with the aftermath of an auto accident.
 Even cautious drivers can fall victim to poorly maintained roads.
 Let us help you hold the at-fault party accountable.
-Call us today at (843) 960-3581 for a free consultation and learn how our expertise will potentially help maximize the compensation you deserve.

-If you’re looking to establish liability in a South Carolina defective road condition claim, it’s imperative to establish what, exactly, qualifies as a defective road condition.
 The most common defective road conditions in South Carolina that can cause serious injuries and even death to drivers include:

 In South Carolina, proving a road defect caused a car accident involves demonstrating that the responsible entity—such as a government agency, contractor, or private entity—failed to adequately maintain or repair the roadway.
 Liability may rest with the South Carolina Department of Transportation (SCDOT) or local municipalities responsible for road maintenance.